httpGetBytes(String url)

 writeToFile(String file, String data)

-Writes the contents of data to the file name specified in file.
-The file is opened and closed every time this method is called.
-If the file exists already, the contents of the existing file will be replaced with the contents of data.
+is called.
+If the file exists already, the contents of the existing file will be replaced with the contents of data

 Parameters:

-• file - the file path to write to.
+- the file path to write to.data

-• data - the data to write to file.
+- the data to write to file.

 Example: